tomicapretto/etc/lessons/lesson_02.md

 <!-- #region slideshow={"slide_type": "notes"} -->
 What if we transform **both** variables at the same time?

+Turns out this is the answer we've been looking for. `log(Length)` and `log(Weight)` are indeed linearly related.
 This is awesome!
-Turns out `log(Length)` and `log(Weight)` are indeed linearly related.
-This is all we needed!
-Let's jump into the next step: build a linear regression model on the transformed space.

 Is it always the case we need to transform both variables?
 The answer is no. Sometimes you transform one, sometimes the other, sometimes both.

+Let's jump into the next step: build a linear regression model on the transformed space.
 <!-- #endregion -->

 <!-- #region slideshow={"slide_type": "slide"} hide_input=true -->